 Whether a male chef or female cook, this person was the undisputed leader within the kitchen.
 If a male, he fell under the authority of the butler.
 Male or female, however, the housekeeper would be in closest contact due to her relationship with the mistress of the house, the latter designating menu choices.
 At the same time, the butler, as the staff member responsible for awareness of guests who may be dining with the family, their personal dietary needs or food preference, social statuses dictating culinary elegance, and the vital wine and spirit accompaniments, would play a critical role in meal planning.
 Suffice to say, managing even the simplest menu on an average day was a complicated endeavor from start to finish.
 Cook or fancy French chef, getting along and working together was more important than fighting over who was the biggest boss!

 That said, when it came to the kitchen itself and getting the job done, the cook was ultimately responsible.
-Rarely would either the housekeeper or butler interfere directly.
 A trained male chef from France was esteemed highly, paid an exorbitant salary, and considered most prestigious to employ.
 A male cook, even if not French, was the next preferred choice, especially if envy amongst one’s peers was the goal!
 A female cook who had trained under a male cook cost less but came with the advantage of prestige and elevated culinary skills.
 In an era of formalized dining with the meal often the pinnacle of every social gathering, perfection in taste, beauty to the eye, proper temperature, and excellent timing for each course was critical.

 Aside from the obvious job of cooking the dishes, the cook was in charge of food procurement, storage, and preparation.
 She maintained the kitchen equipment and rooms, kept all the grocery accounts, and dealt personally with the merchants, gamesmen, and others who provided foodstuffs.
-In a large household, her staff was sizeable.
-Each kitchen and scullery maid would be hired by her (with help from the housekeeper) and under her direct command.
+In a large household her staff was sizeable, each kitchen and scullery maid hired by her (with help from the housekeeper) and under her direct command.
 In addition to the daily meals, the cook also concocting jellies, relishes, honeys, sauces, creams, pastries, sweets, compotes, and anything else vital to accompany a meal or for the family to snack on in between.

 A small household may have one or two maids assigned to the kitchen.
 A larger house, such as the typical country manor, would employ several.
 Whatever the number, kitchen maids assisted the cook directly and worked primarily in the main kitchen.

 Unsurprisingly, within the kitchen as in the whole household, a hierarchy of rank existed.
 The most experienced and reliable kitchen maid served as an “under-cook” or apprentice to the cook, often charged with meal planning and entrusted to cook dishes solo.
-On down the ladder, maids were assigned jobs based on their skills, beginning with basic food preparation such as cutting and dicing.
+On down the ladder, maids were assigned jobs based on their skills, beginning with basic food preparation.